Ahmedkr5/Ahmedkr5/README.md

 ### Hi there 👋
-Hi, my name is Ahmed Khiari and I am a Software Engineer Student.
+Hi, my name is Ahmed Khiari and I am a Software Engineering Student.
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to contribute to Open Source projects
 - 🥅 2021 Goals: Getting an Internship